 With hereditary syndromes that can cause this, sometimes patients don't realize they have the problem until they've had the diagnosis of a blood clot.
 That’s when we look further into whether or not they need long-term therapy or a genetic workup and go through family history and diagnose it that way.

 Medical problems can certainly cause this as well, patients who have cancer are more likely to be in a situation where they can develop blood clots.
-During the pandemic, patients who have Covid-19, the majority of them are hypercoagulable and there's a real significant increase in deep vein thrombosis in this population.
+During the pandemic, patients with Covid-19, the majority of them are hypercoagulable, and there was a real significant increase in deep vein thrombosis in this population.

-Other than being as active as you can, is there anything else people recovering from Covid can do to prevent blood clots?
+Other than being as active as you can, is there anything else people can do to prevent blood clots?

 In any situation when you’re at high risk for a blood clot, even a long plane flight, there are a few important things to do.
 Most important is staying hydrated.
 And staying active, even if you’re doing calf exercises while sitting down.
 Get up, walk around.